lightward/mechanic-tasks/docs/auto-capture-order-payment-after-30-days/README.md

-# Auto-capture order payment after 30 days
+# Auto-capture order payment after x days

 Short and simple.
 Captures order payment for un-cancelled orders that have a financial status of "authorized", after waiting 30 days (or another timespan of your choice).